 “This [reserve] policy is based upon the fallacy that the Indians are a set of irresponsible beings, ignorant like of what is good for them and how they can obtain this good; that the government without consulting them or listening to their appeals known exactly what is best, and that the Indians should simply acquiesce in these measures and thank the government for proposing them; that any attempt on the part of the Indians to show the government that the proposed measures are sure to prove detrimental to their welfare, is to be looked upon as an attempt to rebel, and must be repressed with force and even the sword if necessary, and that any white man who would endeavour to support the claims of the Indians is ipso facto exciting them against the government.
 In one word it is a policy of ‘coercion’…”

-By 1887, both Duncan and Tomlinson had resigned from the Christian Missionary Society, due in part to its complicity in both the reserve system and residential schools.
-Duncan and his most loyal followers headed north to establish a new village called Metlakatla, Alaska.
-Tomlinson had a similar dream, to create a village that prioritized education and religion, and allowed First Nations people to live on their traditional territory even as the country worked to push them out.
+In 1883, Duncan was forced out of the Church Missionary Society.
+Tomlinson resigned that same year, due in part to the society’s complicity in the reserve system and disagreements over village administration.
+Duncan and his most loyal followers headed north to Alaska to establish a new village also called Metlakatla.
+Tomlinson had a similar dream, to create a village that prioritized education and religion, and allowed First Nations people to live on their traditional territory even as the government worked to push them out.

-Tomlinson approached several chiefs before meeting Chief Joah.
-Chief Joah was intrigued by Tomlinson’s faith, and what the promised village would mean for the Gitxsan people.
+Tomlinson approached several chiefs regarding purchasing land for a new village before meeting Chief Joah.
+Chief Joah’s village had been decimated by measles, and he was intrigued by what Tomlinson’s promised village could mean for the his people.

-Chief Joah must have been weighing his options: his people were under pressure to move onto a reserve, but joining Tomlinson would also mean a significant change to both their spiritual practices and way of life.
+Chief Joah must have been weighing his options: the Gitxsan people were under pressure to move onto a reserve, but joining Tomlinson would also mean a significant change to both their spiritual practices and way of life.
 Tomlinson’s plan would allow the Gitxsan to live on their territory year round, rather than their seasonal, semi-nomadic way of gathering food.
 It would also mean converting to Christianity.
-In the end, Chief Joah accepted Tomlinson’s proposal, and held a feast to mark the occasion.
+In the end, Chief Joah gifted his land to the mission, declining Tomlinson’s offer to purchase it, and held a feast to mark the occasion.

 In 1888, Tomlinson, Alice and their six children (Robert Jr., Alice, Lilly, Richard, Annie and Nellie) came together with eight Gitxsan settlers — Moses, Eliza and Peter Hap; Samuel and Hannah Bright; and Edward, Elizabeth and Esther Stewart — to create Meanskinisht.